FOSDEM/infrastructure/ansible/docs/video.md

 Our video boxes run pure Debian, with a mainline kernel.

-To install a video box, simply insert an SD card with a vanilla Bananian Linux install on it and deploy the videobox role.
+To install a video box, insert an SD card with a vanilla Debian Linux install on it and deploy the videobox role.
 The first time you will probably want to run it with `--ask-pass` (or `-k`).
 Subsequent runs can use your SSH key.